 Who are we?

 Founder Rishi Reddy’s research on tea has been featured on Chinese television, and he is a frequent speaker on tea culture.
-Rishi’s tea journey began seven years ago, when a cup of white tea made him realize that he had never tasted truly fine tea before in his life.
+Rishi’s tea journey began in 2008, when a cup of white tea made him realize that he had never tasted truly fine tea before in his life.
 While living in Cambodia, he learned the art of Chinese tea from the owner of the country’s oldest Chinese tea shop.
 He has also spent time in India, Nepal, and China, visiting tea farms and studying under tea masters.
 Tea led him down roads he never would have found on his own, and he started Lost Tea because he wanted to bring fine teas to America and inspire others to follow adventures of their own.

 Where do our teas come from?

 Our teas are sourced from local farms in the southwestern province of Yunnan, which is regarded as the birthplace of tea and is the most culturally diverse region in China.
 The majority of our teas are picked by the Hani ethnic minority.
 Because these local farmers lack the resources to gain brand recognition within China, their incredible tea rarely makes it out of their villages.
 By helping these farmers reach larger markets, Lost Tea promotes prosperity in the Hani community while spreading tea culture to America.

 How did you find these teas?

 In the early days, Rishi mountain-biked from village to village in China, showing up on farmers' doorsteps with a handwritten note requesting to sample their tea.
 After identifying the cream of the crop, he worked with the Chinese government and US customs agents to import the teas to America.
 From these rural farms, the tea travels to Seattle by some combination of van, freight train, boat, and plane.